 It is relevant here to talk a bit of the nature of time.
 As much as this delineation between years is (if you think about it in a cynical and mechanical fashion) an artificial and consequently irrational construct, the fact that our lives are built around this supposedly "artificial" conception of time forces us to construct realities within such constraints.

 One reality that is particularly pertinent to yours truly (and most other readers of this blog, I trust) is the school term.
 The start of every school term on the 2nd of January represents a multitude of opportunities for students, and a chance for us to exploit them to the maximum.
 We makes New Year resolutions, promising to be a better person, and start fulfilling these promises with much passion and energy once the term begins.
-And yet, as the year goes by, fatigue will always contrive to creep in, we start to see failures, and finally, we corner ourselves in a sort of half-defeat, fighting on because it just doesn't make sense to just give up,
+And yet, as the year goes by, fatigue will always contrive to creep in, we start to see failures, and finally, we corner ourselves in a sort of half-defeat, fighting on because it just doesn't make sense to just give up, but doing so with the grudging acceptance that our real dreams, the ones that seemed imminently possible just a few months back, have all but evaporated.

 Because of such pessimism, I am a bit skeptical about making New Year resolutions.
 What, though, is a New Year without something to look forward to?
 Especially given the fact that I will be entering a new school, making new friends, it seems just a tad misanthropic for me to stop making promises, however empty, to myself.
 So just for the sake of it, I will continue to hope.